rust-unofficial/patterns/idioms/temporary-mutability.md

 ## Disadvantages

 Nested block requires additional indentation of block body.
-One more line to return data from block or rebind variable (but it worth it).
+One more line to return data from block or redefine variable.